SatvikaSS/beyondthewords/README.md

-# Beyond Words
+# Beyond The Words

 A comprehensive story analysis platform built with React.js frontend and Django backend.
-Beyond Words provides advanced text analytics, content authentication, and intelligent story recommendations to help users analyze and discover stories.
+Beyond the Words provides advanced text analytics, content authentication, and intelligent story recommendations to help users analyze and discover stories.

 ## 🌐 Live Demo